tdirusso/Lockify/README.md

 ## The Stack
 - NodeJS & Express &mdash; *Server*
-- React -- *UI / UX*
+- React &mdash; *UI / UX*
-- MySQL -- *Database*
+- MySQL &mdash; *Database*

 ## Deployment
-- Heroku -- the Lockify web application is hosted on a free tier Heroku Dyno.
+- Heroku &mdash; the Lockify web application is hosted on a free tier Heroku Dyno.
 The NodeJS server currently hosts the static files that were compiled and built by React.

 ## Links
 - **[Lockify Dashboard](https://lockify.heroku.com)**

 ## Features
 - Directly and securely login with your existing Spotify account.